 The Pluralism Project

 Drawing on public and private sector partners, The Pluralism Project is consulting diverse stakeholders at home and abroad to explore the economic impacts of pluralism and global connectivity.
-The initiative plans to release policy recommendations in early 2017 to coincide with the 150th anniversary of Confederation.
-It will examine issues such as the links between pluralism and economic competitiveness and innovation, policies that encourage student and labour or professional mobility, employment as a tool for promoting social cohesion, and the role of global networks and experience in trade and investment.
+The initiative released policy recommendations in early 2017 to coincide with the 150th anniversary of Confederation.
+It examined issues such as the links between pluralism and economic competitiveness and innovation, policies that encourage student and labour or professional mobility, employment as a tool for promoting social cohesion, and the role of global networks and experience in trade and investment.

 The goal of the Pluralism Project is to impact positive policy change to foster and support global connections informed by the experiences and knowledge of stakeholders, and to generate an informed public debate.